undp/carbon-registry/modules/Integration with Climate Action Data Trust/README.md

 ## <b>Project Creation</b>
 - CADTrust endpoint https://github.com/Chia-Network/cadt/blob/main/docs/cadt_rpc_api.md#stage-a-new-project-with-the-minimum-required-fields
 - The Carbon Registry will create a program immediately but in an asynchronous manner.
 Once the project is created on CADTrust, it will commit changes instantly.
 However, it takes approximately 5 minutes for the new project to be fully propagated on the blockchain.
-- The UUID generated in the CADTrust response is saved in the `cadtId` field of the Registry program for future reference.
+- The UUID generated in the CADTrust response is saved in the `cadtId` field of the Registry project for future reference.
 - UNDP to CADTrust project field mapping

     | **Name in the CADTrust Platform**   | **Name in the Carbon Registry**   |